Conditional Quantile Processes based on Series or Many Regressors: Examples

 \subsection{Empirical Example}

-To illustrate our methods with real data, we consider an empirical application on nonparametric estimation of the demand for gasoline. \cite{HN1995}, \cite{SS1999}, and \cite{YN2001} estimated nonparametrically the average demand function.
-We estimate nonparametrically the quantile demand and elasticity functions and apply our inference methods to construct confidence bands for the average quantile elasticity function.
-We use the same data set as in \cite{YN2001}, which comes from the National Private Vehicle Use Survey, conducted by Statistics Canada between October 1994 and September 1996.
-The main advantage of this data set, relative to similar data sets for the U.S., is that it is based on fuel purchase diaries and contains detailed household level information on prices, fuel consumption patterns, vehicles and demographic characteristics.
-(See \cite{YN2001} for a more detailed description of the data.)
-Our sample selection and variable construction also follow \cite{YN2001}.
+To illustrate our methods with real data, we consider an empirical application to nonparametric estimation of the demand for gasoline.
+Blundell, Horowitz and Parey \cite{BHP2012}, Hausman and Newey \cite{HN1995}, Schmalensee and Stoker \cite{SS1999}, and Yatchew and No \cite{YN2001} estimated nonparametrically the average demand function.
+We estimate nonparametrically the quantile demand and price elasticity functions and apply our inference methods to construct confidence bands for the average quantile price elasticity function and to test the Slutsky condition of consumer demand.
+We use the same data set as in Yatchew and No \cite{YN2001}, which comes from the National Private Vehicle Use Survey, conducted by Statistics Canada between October 1994 and September 1996.\footnote{The data set can be downloaded from Adonis Yatchew's web site at \texttt{ www.economics.utoronto.ca/yatchew/}.} The main advantage of this data set, relative to similar data sets for the U.S., is that it is based on fuel purchase diaries and contains detailed household level information on prices, fuel consumption patterns, vehicles and demographic characteristics.
+(See Yatchew and No \cite{YN2001} for a more detailed description of the data.)
+Our sample selection and variable construction also follow Yatchew and No \cite{YN2001}.
 We select into the sample households with non-zero licensed drivers, vehicles, and distance driven.
 We focus on regular grade gasoline consumption.
-This selection leaves us with a sample of 5,001 households.
+This selection results in a sample of 5,001 households.
 Fuel consumption and expenditure are recorded by the households at the purchase level.